How I became a space writer and where it’s going

 The Planetary Society has been building comprehensive resource pages for anyone to learn why and how we explore space.
 As part of this effort, I’ve been writing articles and guides for them throughout the year.
 Jason Davis, their Editor, liked my work enough to give me the title of a Contributing Editor for the Society!
 Since then, my writing for them has only increased to cover more space topics, missions and themes, and more types of articles.
 Writing for a global organization like them, with a fascinating and influential history, is full of learning new things, joy, purpose and satisfaction.
 I’d like to thank Jason for giving me these opportunities, and for pushing me to prune my words to their simplest form.

-In 2022, I took the first steps to become a truly independent writer by starting to accept sponsorships for Moon Monday, my one-of-a-kind newsletter covering lunar exploration, science and commercial developments from across the globe.
+In 2022, I took the first steps to become a truly independent writer by getting the first sponsors for Moon Monday, my one-of-a-kind newsletter covering lunar exploration, science and commercial developments from across the globe.
 I’m interested to see if running sponsorships in an ethical and transparent manner will actually work for a niche writer like me.
 And if it does, it would open up avenues for many more such niche creators across several fields.

 That brings us to now, where I’m set to continue through the decade with a lot of momentum to communicate the purpose and joy of exploring space and our Moon to everyone I can.
 If you’re an aspiring science writer, or a creator of any sort, I just ask you to look at the image at the top of this article.
 The 2011 me had no idea what the 2022 me is going to do.
 The takeaway is simple: Keep creating.

-If you like my work and my lifelong mission of communicating space exploration to people, consider supporting me.
+If you like my lifelong mission of communicating space and lunar exploration to people, please consider supporting me and my work to help keep it going.